hackiftekhar/IQKeyboardManager/README.md

 </p>
 <H1 align="center">IQKeyboardManager</H1>

 Often while developing an app, We ran into an issues where the iPhone keyboard slide up and cover the `UITextField/UITextView`. `IQKeyboardManager` allows you to prevent issues of the keyboard sliding up and cover `UITextField/UITextView` without needing you to enter any code and no additional setup required.
-To use `IQKeyboardManager` you simply need to add the framework to your project or add the source files to your project.
+To use `IQKeyboardManager` you simply need to add source files to your project.

 ####Key Features